An Example Of A Monosaccharide Is ________.

 Biopolymers

 Monosaccharides can be used to synthesize biopolymers, such as polysaccharides, which have various applications in drug delivery, tissue engineering, and regenerative medicine.
-These biopolymers are biocompatible, biodegradable, and can be tailored to specific applications.
+These biopolymers are biocompatible, biodegradable, and can be made for specific applications No workaround needed..

 Glycoengineering